tailehuu/learning-english/unit-38/README.md

 - annoy
 - assure
-    `to tell someone that something will definetely happen or is definetely true so that they are less worried.`
+    `to tell someone that something will definitely happen or is definitely true so that they are less worried.`
 - careless
 - delighted
 - divine